-The investment in associate companies amounted to 1 399 999 shares in E Tax (technological operation for Tax solutions company) representing 35% of the issued capital, which was established on feburary,1 2021 with an issued capital 400 million pounds and paid up capital of 100 million Egyptian pounds with par value 100 Pounds repaid at 25%.
+- The investment in associate companies amounted to 1 399 999 shares Technological Operation for Tax Solutions (e Tax) representing 35% of the issued capital, which was established on Feburary 1, 2021 with an issued capital 400 million pounds and paid up capital of 100 million Egyptian pounds with par value 100 Pounds paid at 25%. - The investment in associate companies amounted to 1 399 999 shares in E Health (Technological Operation for Health Insurance Services) representing 35% of the issued capital, which was established on September 13, 2021 with an issued capital 400 million pounds and paid up capital of 40 million Egyptian pounds with par value 100 Pounds paid at 10%.